gianluxx18/Recipe/README.md

 The API key is already embedded in the code, so no secrets configuration is necessary.

 After deployment, you will receive a public URL to share the app.

+You can also test the app by clicking on the following link https://recipe-gi4clazwzoysxnaksqlnme.streamlit.app/ (no github repository download required).